vahidhedayati/grails-arrested-plugin/README.md

 		(this may be needed in other calls, further tests needed)

 1.3 : 	Changes made to ArrestedUser & Token so they default to arrested package - this now fixes unit tests
-		for newly created controllers, added serverURL config override.
+		for newly created controllers, added serverURL configuration override.

-1.2 : 	Fixed some minor issues with uppercase Scripts to scripts etc.
+1.2 : 	Fixed some minor issues with upper case Scripts to scripts etc.
 ```